jamesylgan/Blockchain-Whitepapers/Reading-Group-Lead-1.md

 - Smart contracts strict with storage and compute, but could be voted on to be changeed in the future

 # RChain: A blockchain driven by Rho Calculus
+## Talking Points
 - Built around a person: like BDFL for Python.
 Good?
 Bad?
 Some recent controversy around it.
 Lots of buzzwords, but also founded in academia
+- Interchain
+- Governance, co-op?
+- Buy-in from Ethereum lead researcher Vlad Zamfir, Casper
+- Rho Calculus?
+## Details
 - Rho VM: "Concurrent execution engine, unprecedented speed and scalability"
 - Interchain by design: how?
 - Auto-migration of languages
 - Co-op governance?
 Discussion around governance.
 Proof of stake, Council (Eth), distributed (Bitcoin).
-- Buy-in from Ethereum lead researcher Vlad Zamfir
 - Focus on entire environment, just like Consensys for Ethereum
 - Multi-threaded concurrency across network's nodes using Rho calculus, sharding
 - Formal verification, which we can see later in Tezos